zhyste/zhyste/README.md

 - Kaggle Challenges

 ### Projects That I Plan to Do in The Future:
-- An app that can decipher the various ingredients in your food and it's calories
+- An App That Can Decipher The Various Ingredients in Your Food and it's Calories
-- Home automation with storing of data
+- Home Automation with Automatic Data Collection

 ### What i Enjoy Doing:
 - Building Computers